derekphilipau/glazypress/docs/guide/materials/README.md

 ### Status

-There are currently only three statuses:
+There are currently only three status levels:

-Testing, Production, Discontinued

-**Testing** signifies that a material is not actively being used in the studio.
-After many tests, a material may be designated as **Production** if it begins to be used regularly in the studio.
-A material is changed to **Discontinued** when it is no longer used for some reason, e.g. the mine is no longer active or the material is no longer available for some reason.
+ * **Testing:** A material that is not actively being used in the studio.
+ * **Production:** A material that is actively used in the studio.
+ * **Discontinued:** A material that is no longer available, for example the mine has closed down.

+Only materials with a status of **Production** are displayed in the default Glazy search page.

 ### Country